berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

-At most one context for each supported client API may be current to a particular thread at a given time, and at most one context may be bound to a particular surface at a given time [#]_.
-The minimum number of current contexts that must be supported by an EGL implementation is one for each supported client API [#]_.
+At most one context for each supported client API may be current to a particular thread at a given time, and at most one context may be bound to a particular surface at a given time. [#]_ The minimum number of current contexts that must be supported by an EGL implementation is one for each supported client API. [#]_

-Only one OpenGL or OpenGL ES context may be current to a particular thread, even if the implementation supports OpenGL and both OpenGL ES 1.x and OpenGL ES 2.x in the same runtime [#]_.
-This restriction is enforced by eglMakeCurrent as described in section 3.7.3.
+Only one OpenGL or OpenGL ES context may be current to a particular thread, even if the implementation supports OpenGL and both OpenGL ES 1.x and OpenGL ES 2.x in the same runtime. [#]_ This restriction is enforced by eglMakeCurrent as described in section 3.7.3.

 Some of the functions described in this section make use of the current rendering